MarcisinMatej/CNN/README.md

 ## Installation
 Provide step by step series of examples and explanations about how to get a development env running.

-## Folder structure
+### Folder structure

-.CNN 						  # Main directory
+.   						# CNN - Main directory
 ├── data_proc               # Scripts responsible for pre processing of data, loading data, etc..
 │    ├── config_files       # Configuration files like attributes labels, description files,
 │    └── data               # Parent directory for databases
 │         └── celebA        # Database with celebA dataset
 ├── figures				    # Parent folder for all graphs and plots like history plots │	   └── confusions 		# Folder for confusion matrices with error rates └── model					# Saved model from the last epoch and the best achieved validation error model

 ## API Reference